gchure/phd/docs/src/chapter_06/section_07_global_fit.md

 $\Delta\varepsilon_{RA}^{(j)}$ found from the fitting.
 For example, if for some $i$ the standard deviation $\sigma_{R_i}$ is very small, it implies a strong confidence in the previously reported value.
-Mathematically, the exponential in will ensure that the best-fit
+Mathematically, the exponential in @Eq:global_prior_r will ensure that the best-fit
 $R^{(i)}$ lies within a few standard deviations of $\bar{R}^{(i)}$.
 Since we are interested in exploring which values could give the best fit, the errors are taken to be wide enough to allow the parameter